JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 ---
-title: "A website for a Moto Blogger"
+title: "A website for a Moto Blogger.
+With SSG,  FFMpeg and Chocolatey"
 date: 2025-02-23T19:20:21+01:00
 draft: false
 tags: ["dev"]